Climate Units 1-10

 Anyone storing wooden furniture like bed frames, tables and chairs, end tables, nightstands, dressers, entertainment centers, laminates etc, should consider climate units.

 “When you get climate controlled storage, you aren’t just getting a controlled climate.
-You’re also getting humidity control too,” says Mike Scott, Property Manager of Westore Mini Storage .
-Mr. Scott says controlling the humidity in a self storage unit with wooden furniture is key to preserving it.
+You’re also getting humidity control too,” says management at Westore Mini Storage .
+Controlling the humidity in a self storage unit with wooden furniture is key to preserving it.

 2) LEATHER FURNITURE

-“Leather is sensitive to swings of hot and cold, so that’s a big issue when you’re living in an area with weather changes through the seasons,” advises John Kearney at Texas Maxi Mini Storage.
+“Leather is sensitive to swings of hot and cold, so that’s a big issue when you’re living in an area with weather changes through the seasons,” advises staff at Texas Maxi Mini Storage.

 Even if you’re storing in an area that’s not prone to major changes in temperature throughout the year, temperature control is an important safeguard for pricey leather furniture.
 Leather that’s not stored in a climate-controlled unit is more susceptible to moisture, which can discolor the pieces and cause mildew.